 - Stress earlier engagements with the problem you help your customers solve.
 Make this “phase two” of efforts to solve these problems, building on earlier relevant experience and accomplishments.
 Early customers want to know that you have an affinity for the problem domain.

-- Don’t stress how smart they are or how many merit badges your team has accumulated (e.g. degrees and certificates) or your collective years of experience the team has–what does it mean when a team has collectively 60 year of experience, much less than you might think.
+- Don’t stress how smart you are or how many merit badges your team has accumulated (e.g. degrees and certificates) or your collective years of experience the team has–what does it mean when a team has collectively 60 year of experience, much less than you might think.
 Focus on projects that you have delivered and value they have created for former partners, customers, etc..

 - If you have a backgrounder or presentation that is being used to raise investment–e.g a fund-raising pitch–don’t start from it as a basis for your prospect oriented backgrounder.
 Investors and prospects are two fundamentally different audiences with very different needs and distinct questions about your team and your offering.